HP Notebook PCs - Setting Up Windows 7 for the First Time

 HP Total Care Assistant technical support

-If you have any questions about the HP Total Care Assistant, see the following support document, HP Notebook PCs - HP Advisor Version 3.x.
-Alternatively, you can go to the HP Support web site.
+If you have any questions about the HP Total Care Assistant, see the following support document, HP Advisor Version 3.x (in English).
+Alternatively, you can go to HP Customer Support (in English).
 At the web site, click your region, language, and then click Contact Us at the top of the browser window to contact an HP Support Agent.

 Ask the community!